Bangchis/BA_project/BA_project/docs/AB_Test_Design.md

 ## Executive Summary

 This document outlines the A/B test design for evaluating two recommendation algorithms in a Netflix-style movie recommendation system.
-The test compares a **Control variant** (random recommendations) against a **Treatment variant** (popularity-based recommendations) to determine which approach yields higher user engagement.
+The test compares a **Control variant** (Matrix Factorization) against a **Treatment variant** (LightGCN) to determine which approach yields higher user engagement.

 ---

 ## 1. Hypothesis

-**Null Hypothesis (H0):** Popularity-based recommendations do not improve user engagement metrics (CTR and CVR) compared to random recommendations.
+**Null Hypothesis (H0):** LightGCN does not improve user engagement metrics (CTR and CVR) compared to Matrix Factorization.

-**Alternative Hypothesis (H1):** Popularity-based recommendations significantly increase user engagement metrics (CTR and CVR) compared to random recommendations.
+**Alternative Hypothesis (H1):** LightGCN significantly increases user engagement metrics (CTR and CVR) compared to Matrix Factorization.

 ---